I had this uncomfortable realization recently that managing my anxiety is never done.

 20) Get worries off my chest

 I have my worry journal for this, but I don’t use it nearly enough.
-There’s the one I publish here on the website (which is also where I get my positive affirmations), but I have a worry journal notebook that I should be using to work through the worries that plague me every day, all day long.
+There’s the one I publish here on the website (which is also how I create positive affirmations), but I have a worry journal notebook that I should be using to work through the worries that plague me every day, all day long.

 I also have people to share with.
 Sometimes all it takes is saying something out loud – hearing myself say it and having someone else respond – for the darkness and doom of an anxious thought to dissipate.